 - Complete 5 credits in courses or seminars numbered 14 or above.
 Three of these credits must be completed on the Swarthmore campus.
 Note that AP and IB credits will not count toward the Honors minor.
 FREN 16 can only count once to fulfill the Honors minor's requirement.
 French and Francophone Studies also offers courses in French literature in translation but no more than one such course may count to satisfy the requirements in the honors minor.

 - Complete at least a six-week program of study in a French-speaking country.
 See the Study Abroad section.

 - Complete Senior Capstone (FREN 091) in the spring semester of the senior year, which includes the writing of an original, independent research paper of 20 pages on a topic chosen in discussion with the senior colloquium professor.

 - Complete at least one advanced course (above FREN 15) before taking a seminar.

 - Work on one two-credit seminar preparation or an approved paired course preparation.

 The Honors Exam for Minors and Preparations

 Minors must complete a single, two-credit seminar preparation (consisting of two units of credit) or an approved paired course preparation.

-Seminars (Spring semester only, not all are offered every two years):
+Seminars (Fall semester only, not all are offered every two years):